jbkinney/logomaker/docs/tutorial.rst

 alignment (although the user can choose to exclude certain characters, e.g., '-' character representing gaps).
 Specifically, a counts matrix has entries :math:`n_{ic}` that represent the number of occurrences of character :math:`c` at position :math:`i`.
 These :math:`n_{ic}` values are all required to be greater or equal to zero.
-Counts logos are assigned character heights corresponding to these :math:`n_{ci}` values.
-The y axis of such logos is labeled 'counts' and extends from 0 to :math:`N`, where :math:`N` is the number of sequences in the alignment.
+Counts logos are assigned character heights corresponding to these :math:`n_{ic}` values.
+The y axis of such logos extends from 0 to :math:`N`, where :math:`N` is the number of sequences in the alignment.
 Note that, Because certain characters might be excluded when computing :math:`n_{ic}` from an alignment, it is possible to have :math:`\sum_c n_{ic} < N` at some positions.